thingsdb/ThingsDocs/content/data-types/list/remove/_index.md

 Iterable | Arguments | Description
 -------- | -------- | -----------
-array | item, index | Iterate over items in the array.
+list | item, index | Iterate over items in the list.
 Both item and index are optional.

 {{% notice note %}}
 The `alt` argument will be *lazy* evaluated.
 Consider the following example: \